agasthik/networth-tracker/docs/quick-start.md

 ## Add Your First Account

 1. From the dashboard, click **"Add Account"**
-2. Choose an account type (CD, Savings, 401k, Trading, I-bonds)
+2. Choose an account type (CD, Savings, 401k, Trading, I-bonds, HSA)
 3. Fill in the required information
 4. Click **"Save"**